What is the Youth Climate Action Summit?

 - Secondary school students (youth aged of 14-19)

-Can I register more than one team from my school?
+Can I register more than one team from my school or community interest group?

 What does “Interest Group” mean on the registration form?